What Causes Bed Bugs

 Where Do Bed Bugs Come From

 Bed bugs come from a variety of sources, transferring from host to host in secret.
 Once a bed bug has found a host that provides a steady supply of food (mostly human blood) and a place to hide, it will begin to multiply until a full infestation has grown.
 The most common way to attract a bed bug infestation is by bringing home furniture found on the street, or bringing home items purchased from a second-hand shop without washing them first.
 However, bed bugs can be picked up anywhere.

 A good bed bug treatment will take all of this into account and deal with the infestation on every level, incorporating ways to prevent an infestation in the future, and providing the client with a comprehensive means of bed bug control so the infestation does not spread elsewhere.

 Bed bugs prefer living close by a bed, where they can be close to their host and feed as he or she sleeps, undetected.
 They hide in the seams of mattresses, under box springs, and around bed frames and headboards, only coming out to feed when the host is asleep.

 Bed Bugs Outside The Bedroom

-Any public space accommodating a large amount of people coming and going is a potential hot spot for bed bugs.
-Bed bug infestations have known to be transmitted while traveling on vacation, commuting to and from work, and of course visiting a friend or relative that has recently been infested.
+Any public space accommodating a large number of people coming and going is a potential hot spot for bed bugs.
+Bed bug infestations have known to be transmitted while traveling on vacation, commuting to and from work, and of course, visiting a friend or relative that has recently been infested.